Taal, Batangas: Territorial changes

 Taal used to encompass a much more extensive area.
 In 1596, the former barrio of Bauan was established as a parish, effectively separating it from Taal.

-Following the 1754 Taal Volcano eruption, the northern shoreline of Taal Lake that was previously part of Tanauan were annexed to Taal as Tanauan transferred from the lake's northwestern Tanauan Bay to Sala, its present-day barangay.
+Following the 1754 Taal Volcano eruption, the northern shoreline of Taal Lake that was previously part of Tanauan was annexed to Taal, as Tanauan transferred from the lake's northwestern Tanauan Bay to Sala, its present-day barangay.
 It later became part of Talisay upon its establishment in 1869.

 In 1861, the southern parts of Taal were separated to form the new municipality of San Luis.
 A year later, the northern and western parts of Taal were also separated to form the municipality of Lemery, which also consists the present-day Agoncillo.

 In 1903, San Luis and Lemery were returned to Taal; San Luis's poblacion was reverted to its old name Balibago.
 In 1904, the western Tanauan barrios of Balaquilong (Balakilong), Bayuyungan, Binirayan (Berinayan), Bugaan, and San Gabriel were annexed to Taal by virtue of Act No. 1244; these barrios would eventually be returned to Talisay and become barangays of present-day Laurel.
 Lemery and San Luis were once again separated from Taal and reconstituted as independent municipalities in 1906 and in 1918, respectively.

 In 1955, the northern barrios of San Nicolas, Gipit, Bangin, Pansipit, Calangay, Sinturisan, Talang, Abilo, Balete, Bancora, Saimsim, Maabud, Mulawin, Tambo, Calumala, Alasas, Calawit, and Pulangbato were separated from Taal to form the new municipality of San Nicolas.
 In 1961, the eastern barrios of Sambat, Sinipian, Bihis, Calayaan, Irukan and Cutang Cawayan were separated from Taal to form the new municipality of Santa Teresita.